PL | EN | RO | NL | FR

 What is an EORI number, and why do I need one?

-An EORI number is a unique identifier assigned to businesses importing goods into the UK.
+An EORI number is a unique identifier assigned to businesses importing goods into or out of the European Union.
 It is required for customs declarations and is essential for the customs clearance process.

 Can I clear customs myself, or do I need to hire a customs agent?